Bayi-Mostapha/basic-ETL-pipeline/README.md

-# basic-ETL-pipeline
+# ETL Pipeline
-Exploring ETL concepts with kaggle students dataset, from csv to a postgres db
+This is